An Industry of Critical Products and Services That Sustain Us

 Battery Council International’s U.S. companies are on track to meet its target of having all workers maintain their blood lead levels below 20 μg/dL by 2025.

 Gopher Resource Tampa has a sustained 15-year track record of reduced lead levels in employees.
-Today, our average levels are less than half the level of many state and federal standards for workplace safety, as well as the American College of Governmental and Industrial Hygienists (ACGIH).
+Today, our average levels are less than half the level of many state and federal standards for workplace safety, as well as the American Conference of Governmental Industrial Hygienists (ACGIH).
 And we continue to improve.

 Ricardo Strategic Consulting.
 “Automotive Battery Technology Trends Review.”
 June 2020.